What to Expect on a Hot Air Balloon Ride? FAQ's

 1. If it is raining can we still fly?

 Hot air ballooning relies heavily on weather.
-However if there are thunderstorms or strong heavy rains in the local vicinity we will not be able to fly.
+If there are thunderstorms or strong heavy rains in the local vicinity (50 mile radiua) we will not be able to fly.

 2. How much wind is too much?